uptane/deployment-considerations/repositories.md

 #### Time Server key compromise

 In the event of a Time Server key compromise, an attacker would be able to return a time attestation that contains an arbitrary time.
 The attacker could then either:
-* Make all metadata appear expired.
-If the Time Server returns a time far in the future, all Uptane metadata will appear expired to the vehicle.
+* Make all metadata appear to be expired.
+If the Time Server returns a time far in the future, the vehicle would interpret all Uptane metadata as expired.
 The vehicle would be unable to verify the metadata, thus creating a denial of service.
-* Make expired metadata appear current.
-If the Time Server returns a time in the past, Uptane metadata that was valid at that point in the past will appear valid to the vehicle, thus allowing for a freeze attack.
+* Make expired metadata appear to be current.
+If the Time Server returns a time in the past, Uptane metadata that was valid at that point in the past will seem current to the vehicle, thus allowing for a freeze attack.
 This cannot be used for a rollback attack as the ECU will not accept a time earlier than the time of their previous update.

 All of these attacks can be mitigated by rotating the Time Server key in Root metadata, as described in [Managing signing keys and metadata expiration](https://uptane.github.io/deployment-considerations/key_management.html).